beaver-factory/rover-ui/README.md

 Any errors remaining after this command will have to be resolved manually.

 These linting commands are also part of the CI workflow found in `.github/workflows/main.yaml` and any errors will cause the GitHub Action to fail.
 For the action to pass, use the two commands above to resolve the linting errors locally and try again.

+### Hosting

+This app is hosted using GitHub Pages within the beaver-factory organisation.

+The hosted version can be found [here.](https://beaver-factory.github.io/rover-ui/)